As of November 23, 2020 Applications Have Closed

 HCEOC’s mission is to reduce, mitigate and alleviate poverty in the County of Hawaii.

-Our goal is to enable low-income individuals to become self sufficient.
+Our goal is to enable low-income individuals to become self-sufficient.

 Hawaii County Economic Opportunity Council is located at 47 Rainbow Drive in Hilo, Hawai’i.
 We are a 501c(3) non-profit organization.
-Funding for our programs come from a variety of County of Hawaii, State of Hawaii, and Federal sources, including the Older Americans Act.
+Funding for our programs comes from a variety of County of Hawaii, State of Hawaii, and Federal sources, including the Older Americans Act.

 HCEOC offers various programs and services throughout the island, please browse through our website to see the various programs and services we offer.